ivanadal/ProcessMonitor.API/readme.md

 # ProcessMonitor.API

-Process Monitor API that evaluates whether actions taken during a process comply with established guidelines using a simple AI model integration.
+Process Monitor API evaluates whether actions taken during a process comply with established guidelines using a simple AI model integration.

+⚡ **You can run this API either via Docker or by building and running it traditionally with .NET 10 SDK.**

+---

 ## Prerequisites